kvasilopoulos/kvasilopoulos.github.io/content/authors/admin/_index.md

 </div>

-I am a macroeconomist and PhD candidate in Economics at Lancaster University.
+I am a macroeconomist and a Teaching Associate in the Department of Economics, Lancaster University.
 My research interests include theoretical and applied macroeconomics focused on the real estate markets.
 In particular, I examine the part of Commercial Real Estate in the economy and its interaction with the Housing market.